ThatCoolCoder/nosper-engine/README.md

 `Evaluator.evaluate()` and related functions may throw an `Errors.EvaluationError`.
 See `src/Errors.mjs` for list of all derived errors, if you wish to handle them separately.
 Note that new derived errors may be created without bumping the version.

+Switch between degrees and radians by setting `evaluator.context.useRadians`.

 ## Input syntax

-The calculator has a fairly complex input langauge and documentation needs to be created.
+The calculator has a fairly complex input langauge - see [InputLanguage.md](InputLanguage.md) for more info.

 ## Advanced usage